constanza101/friendly-pets-api/docs/animal.md

 **List all animals of one owner**
 ----
-Returns all the pets of one user, by the owner_user_id.
+Returns a list with some details of all the pets of one user, by the owner_user_id.

 * **URL**